UN official: Libya elections could be rescheduled for June

 Williams also said all factions should accept the results no matter who wins.
 “The way to solve this is (allowing) the Libyan voters go to the ballot box and make their own choice,” she said.
 “Results need to be respected.”

-The U.N. adviser called on the parliament to focus on delivering the vote rather than appointing a new transitional administration.
+The U.N. adviser, who held talks with Turkish and Egyptian officials on Libya earlier this month, called on the parliament to focus on delivering the vote rather than appointing a new transitional administration.

 “What Libyans have clearly said is that they want to go to the ballot box and choose their government, a democratically government representing the entire Libya,” she said.